 During the holiday season, it can be difficult to keep on track and stay fit.
-However, with the right plan, you can be a few steps ahead moving into the New Year.
+However, with the right plan, you can be a few steps ahead.
 Here are some quick tips to help you from gaining those extra holiday pounds:

 - Snack Ahead: Before you head over to the holiday party, sneak in a healthy snack so you don’t show up starving.
 This will help prevent you from overeating, which brings me to my next point…